As the costs of living rise, it becomes harder for many people to pay regular living expenses, such as utility bills.

 Therefore, you cannot always budget accurately.
 Seasonal cooling and heating bill amounts are particularly prone to large fluctuations.

-There are several programs that can help you pay your utility bills on time and avoid those hassles.
+There are several programs that may be able to help you pay your utility bills on time and avoid those hassles.

 Among the many available energy assistance programs is the Low-Income Assistance Program (LIHEAP).